-Preheat oven to 350.
-Place shredded or chopped chicken into a large mixing bowl.
+- Preheat oven to 350F.
+Place shredded or chopped chicken into a casserole dish (9" x 12" works well).

-In a separate bowl, combine soups, sour cream, poppy seeds, minced garlic, and black pepper.
+- In a separate bowl, combine soups, sour cream, poppy seeds, minced garlic, and black pepper.
 A whisk works well for this.

-Pour soup and sour cream mixture into the bowl with chicken.
+- Pour soup and sour cream mixture into the casserole dish with the chicken.
 Mix well.

-Crush the crackers and sprinkle them on top of the casserole.
-Melt the butter and drizzle on top of the crushed crackers.
+- Sprinkle the crushed crackers on top of the casserole.
+Drizzle the butter on top of the crushed crackers.

 - Bake in the oven, uncovered, for about 20-25 minutes.